Mud Crab Fattening:

 When and How to Harvest in Mud Crab Fattening Business

-Generally, the mud crabs should be collected after the shell becomes hardened enough and before next moulting.
+Generally, the mud crabs should be collected after the shell becomes hardened enough and before the next moulting.
 The collection of crabs should be done by taking the water out of the pond (draining) and using scoop nets, and ring nets with baits.
-It is recommended to harvest mud crabs in early morning hours or late evening hours.
-This can prevent crab deaths due to overheating of water at afternoon time.
+It is recommended to harvest mud crabs in the early morning hours or late evening hours.
+This can prevent crab deaths due to overheating of water in the afternoon time.
 You can carry 9 to 10 cycles of crab fattening operations in a year from a pond.

 Yield and Income from Mud Crab Fattening

 You can obtain a production (yield) of 300 to 350 kg of mud crop for raising are of 0.1 ha.
 The price of mud crab is from 150 to 200 Rs at the farm gate.
 The income or profits in mud crab farming depends on the size and current market demand.

 There is a huge demand for live mud crabs in export markets even this business can skyrocket in near future after the prawns (shrimp) and lobsters.
 For crab marketing procedure, contact central marine fisheries.

 Subsidies and Loans in Mud Crab Fattening Business

 You can talk to any NABARD professional about the procedure of getting loans and any subsidies for commercial mud crab fattening.
 You should spend some margin money from your pocket.
 In the case of small farmers 5%, medium-scale farmers 10%, and 15% of the total cost of the project for other farmers.
 Interest rates and re-payments are fixed by the Reserve Bank of India.

 Read this: Tilapia Fish Farming.